Wisconsin Adoptee Find Guarantee clarified.

 THIS IS JUST A ROAD BLOCK AND NOT A DEAD END

 What can you do now that you have this information.
-You can contact the vital records department and order a non certified copy of your Birth certificate since you are a biological family member and now have the BC#, if you did not request me to do that for you.
+You can contact the vital records department and order a non certified copy of your Birth certificate since you are a biological family member and now have the BC#.
+I usually supply this for my clients.

 You can write a letter to the Adoption Research Program in Madison and request an original copy of the amended birth record since you can now provide them with a birth certificate number and prove you are a related.
 You may still have to petition the court if this is important to you, but keep in mind that the laws may still prevent this.
 But anything is worth a try! ***It has just come to my attention that Wisconsin laws have changed and if seeking a birth parent, and they are in fact deceased, they will release their identity.
 This may also apply to a sibling seeking an adopted sibling or parent seeking their adopted child.
 I have not validated this myself, as of yet, but if they are infact deceased, I would think they would release that information to you as well.